-- In the event of an accident, you may be held responsible for costs associated with search and rescue operations.
+- In the event of an accident off the groomed trails, you may be held responsible for costs associated with search and rescue operations.

 - Tahoe Donner does not perform avalanche mitigation or ski patrol beyond the boundary.

-- The ski area assumes no responsibility for skiers or riders entering the cross country ski area boundary illegally without a trail pass.
+- Entering the ski area boundary without a pass or outside of operational hours may result in prosecution under California Penal Code 537.
+The ski area assumes no responsibility for skiers or riders entering the cross country ski area boundary illegally.

-- Entering closed areas is PROHIBITED for your safety and the safety of others.
-To view a map of ski boundaries within Tahoe Donner, click here.
+- Entering CLOSED AREAS is PROHIBITED for your safety and the safety of others. (see below for more details).